DNS Server

 Upstream DNS Server

-Surge uses the DNS server addresses from the operating system by default.
-You can override them using the dns-server parameter.
+Surge uses DNS server addresses from the operating system by default.
+You can override them with the dns-server parameter.

 [General]